-Mr Naravan brings almost three decades of experience in the international banking and ports management sectors.
-Prior to joining DP World, he held executive positions the end-to-end supply chain.
-With digital with ANZ Group as Head of Corporate and Project Finance for South Asia; and as Chief Financial Officer at Salalah Port Services in Oman.
+Mr. Naravan has been named Middle Fast and North Africa CFO of the Year on four occasions in 2008, 2015, 2016 and 2018, while his team has won multiple awards including Finance Team of the Year in 2015.
+Mr. Narayan brings almost three decades of experience in the international banking and ports management sectors. executive positions with ANZ Group as Head of Corporate and Project Finance for South Asia; and as Chief Financial Officer at Salalah Port Services in Oman.
 He has also served as Non-Executive Director of Istithmar World and IDFC Securities.

-He continues to hold a number of external executive directorships and is a qualified Chartered Accountant.
+executive directorships and is a gualified Chartered Accountant.